YogeshChebrolu/KAIROS_ARXIV_MCP_AGNET/README.md

 # Arxiv Research Scout

-For a detailed video explanation of this project's working, refer to this [YouTube video](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
-(This is a placeholder URL, please replace it with the actual video link.)
+For a detailed video explanation of this project's working, refer to this [YouTube video](https://www.youtube.com/watch?v=kxaGWsZrItA).

 This project provides a research scout agent that interacts with an Arxiv Multi-Agent Collaboration Protocol (MCP) server to search for and summarize research papers.